Geylang International FC: Players on loan

-Club officials
+Management and staff

 In February 2020, Thomas Gay, co-founder and deputy chairman of Goodrich Global Pte Ltd, and the club's vice-chairman for the last two years, took over from Ben Teng as the chairman of Geylang International.
-Ben Teng will remain as the Eagles' club adviser and will oversee their strategic direction, specifically in the building of alliances with overseas clubs.
+Ben Teng remained as the Eagles' club adviser and continues to oversee their strategic direction, specifically in the building of alliances with overseas clubs.